Deformation quantization and perverse sheaves: Introduction

-One source of motivation for our work is a proposal \cite[Remark 6.15]{BBDJS} for a Fukaya-like category associated to a holomorphic symplectic manifold $S$: \begin{itemize} \item Holomorphic Lagrangian submanifolds $L\subset S$ equipped with square roots $K_L^{1/2}$ should define objects. \item The graded Hom space between objects associated to oriented Lagrangians $L, M$ is given by the hypercohomology $\rH^{\bullet-\dim S/2}(L\cap M, \phi_{L\cap M})$. \item Composition of Homs is given by a conjectural functoriality of the DT sheaf, see \cite[Conjecture 1.1]{JoyceSafronov}. \end{itemize} Our results provide the first construction of such a category (at least over $\C$).
-Let $\Rep(\Z)$ be the $\infty$-category of complexes of $\C$-vector spaces equipped with an automorphism. \begin{maintheorem}[\cref{thm:RHproperties}] Let $S$ be a holomorphic symplectic manifold.
-There is a sheaf $\sfDRH_S$ of $\Rep(\Z)$-linear $\infty$-categories on $S$, equipped with a $t$-structure, which satisfies the following properties: \begin{itemize} \item For each Lagrangian submanifold $L$ of $S$ equipped with orientation data, there is a canonical object $\sfM_L$. \item Given a pair of oriented Lagrangian submanifolds $L,M$, there is an isomorphism
+One source of motivation for our work is a proposal for a sheaf model of a Fukaya category associated to a holomorphic symplectic manifold $S$: \begin{itemize} \item Holomorphic Lagrangian submanifolds $L\subset S$ equipped with square roots $K_L^{1/2}$ should define objects. \item The graded Hom space between objects associated to oriented Lagrangians $L, M$ is given by the hypercohomology of $\phi_{L\cap M}$. \item Composition of Homs is given by a conjectural functoriality of the DT sheaf, see \cite[Conjecture 1.1]{JoyceSafronov}. \end{itemize} We refer to \cite{BehrendFantechi} and \cite[Remark 6.15]{BBDJS} as well as the more recent \cite[Section 6.3]{KontsevichSoibelman} where it is called the ``local Fukaya category''.
+We refer to \cite{Mladenov} for the study of Homs in this category between two compact K\"ahler Lagrangians.

+Our results provide a solution to this problem.
+Namely, we construct a certain sheaf of $\infty$-categories $\sfDRH_S$, enriched over the category $\Rep(\mathbb Z)$ of complexes of $\C$-vector spaces with an automorphism, in which the Hom complexes are identified with the derived global sections of the DT sheaf.
+The sheaf of $\infty$-categories $\sfDRH_S$ is a derived and enriched version of the sheaf of abelian categories $\sfRH_S$ constructed by D'Agnolo and Kashiwara \cite{DAgnoloKashiwara}.
+Here, the letters $\sfRH$ stand for ``regular holonomic'', as the category is constructed from regular holonomic deformation quantization modules.
+The composition structure is inherited from the category of deformation quantization modules (in particular, our work does not address the expected functoriality of the DT sheaf in full generality).